Pallion Group: Merger and accreditation

-In 2014, ABC Refinery commenced construction of a new minting facility in Australia catering to public and private institutional demand.
-In 2014, the jewellery division of Pallion was named Australian Best Jewellery Supplier in the inaugural Australian Jewellery Industry Awards.
-In late 2014, the ABC Bullion and Palloys Group of companies financially merged under a new holding company called Pallion, a top 20 Australian private company by revenue.
-It is owned by interests associated with the Gregg, Simpson and Cochineas families.
-Today, Pallion has manufacturing facilities and offices in Sydney, Melbourne, Brisbane and Perth in Australia, Hong Kong and mainland China.
+In late 2014, the ABC Bullion and Palloys Group of companies financially merged under a new holding company called Pallion, a top 3 Australian private company by revenue.
+It is owned by interests associated with the Cochineas, Gregg and Simpson families.
+Today, Pallion has manufacturing facilities and offices in Sydney, Melbourne, Brisbane and Perth in Australia, Hong Kong (SAR), mainland China, Thailand and Italy.